ENote Protocol

 On issuance date the bonds are issued to investors and the funding goes to the issuer's payment address.

 On Obligate, issuers are able to optionally secure their bonds with collateral.
-This adds a security agreement to the bond which in case of default leads to liquidation of the provided collateral.
+This adds a security agreement to the bond which in case of default leads to the liquidation of the provided collateral.

 Collateral could be digital assets but also deliverables.
-Obligate works with Apex Group as security agent to provide those services to customers.
+Obligate works with Apex Group as a security agent to provide those services to customers.